2023 Sinaloa unrest: Unrest

 The wave of violence spread throughout the state of Sinaloa, even causing neighboring states like Nayarit to be on high alert.
 In Los Mochis, Guasave, Ahome and Mazatlán, fires caused in stores were reported, as well as more roadblocks with vehicles on fire.

 On January 6, the clashes and shootouts began to cease, after the transfer of Ovidio Guzmán, to Mexico City, where he was taken to the maximum security federal prison "El Altiplano", in Toluca, State of Mexico.
-On January 13, Adán Augusto López Hernández, Mexican Secretary of the Interior, declared during his visit in the port of Veracruz that, according to his communications with the governor of Sinaloa Rubén Rocha Moya, "order has been restablished" in the state, even in the site of Jesús María, where Guzmán was apprehended.
+On January 13, Adán Augusto López Hernández, Mexican Secretary of the Interior, declared during his visit in the port of Veracruz that, according to his communications with the governor of Sinaloa Rubén Rocha Moya, "order has been reestablished" in the state, even in the site of Jesús María, where Guzmán was apprehended.

 Aftermath

 According to the Secretary of Public Education and Culture in Sinaloa, Graciela Domínguez Nava, conditions were deemed calm enough for all students in the state to return to presential classes by January 16, remarking the fact that by January 9 all but 101 schools reopened after classes were suspended in three municipalities due to the violence that surged.

 Inhabitants of Sinaloa observed the remains of charred cars, used as roadblocks the day before.
 The police and the army patrolled the desolate streets of the city.
 Federal transportation services closed their operations after a strong environment of insecurity, leaving several people stranded in multiple cities.

 Ten soldiers, 19 gang members and one policeman died during the riots.
 Among the victims were an infantry colonel and his four bodyguards who were ambushed and killed by cartel members in Escuinapa, Sinaloa.